brentkirkland/fastly-hono-turso-htmx/README.md

 This is an example project how to build a serverless htmx UI that connects to a SQLite db.

+Check out the demo: https://www.surf.rodeo
+NOTE: This project is using Turso's free tier with replicas in Los Angeles, Virginia, and Chicago.
+If you are outside the US, you may witness some latency.

 ## Stack

 - Fastly's Compute@Edge